Scott Joplin - The King of

 The Early Years and Family Life

-suggests that this date, based on what is likely the faulty
+this date, based on what is likely the faulty memory

-Joplin was most likely born sometime between June 1867 and
+that Joplin was most likely born sometime between

 - Joplin grew up in a musical family, likely